Smruti-J/Smruti-J/README.md

 -->

 ## 👋 Hi, I'm Smruti!
 I'm a BCS Certified Business Analyst and I'm currently working on building a personal portfolio of projects and skills.
+Here's a lil info about me!

+🔭 I’m currently working on building a portfolio and improving my skills 🌱 I’m currently learning Agile
+👯 I’m looking to collaborate on any projects based on Python, Excel, SQL, Power BI, and Tableau 🤔 I’m looking for help with increasing my network, and getting a job 💬 Ask me about anything related to career, data, business analytics, studying in UK 📫 How to reach me: My LinkedIn profile is linked below!
+😄 Pronouns: she/her
+⚡ Fun fact: I'm a crazy cat lover, an ailurophile!

 ### 💼 Projects
 Listed below are the projects I have worked on.
 If you have any feedback for me, I'm open to it.
 Just be kind!